-6 The Climate of India Reading, Explanation, discussion, Questionning, Listening and writing Step 1: Teacher introduces the lesson by explaining students the difference between weather and climate.
-Step 2: Teacher then explains them about the various factors that affect the changes in climate.
-Step 3: Teacher then discusses the various seasons with them.
-Step 4: Teacher then discusses the textual exercises with the students.
-Learning aids: • Newspaper cuttings of weather reports • Photographs of places near the sea, places located in the hills, places located close to equator, etc. classroom Pages: 39-44 7 Our Natural Resources: Forests and Wildlife Reading, Explanation, discussion, Questionning, Listening and writing Step 1: Teacher introduces the chapter by explaining the terms Natural and Manmade resources.
+6 The Climate of India Reading, Explanation, discussion, Questionning, Listening and writing Step 3: Teacher then discusses the various and weather. • To study the places located close to equator, etc. classroom Pages: 39-44 4 INTEGRATION OF SCIENCE 1.
+Teacher divides the class into five groups and each group can pick a season.
+Each group can make a collage of their particular season by putting in pictures that represent that particular season.
+2. Students take the help of the Internet to find out why places located in South India are warmer than those of the north.
+7 Our Natural Resources: Forests and Wildlife Reading, Explanation, discussion, Questionning, Listening and writing explaining the terms Natural and Manmade resources.
 Step 2: Teacher then discusses with the students about the wildlife and natural resources of India.
-Step 3: Teacher then explains them about conservation of forests and wildlife.
-Step 4: Teacher then discusses the textual exercises with the students.
-At the end of the chapter, students should be able: • To understand the meaning of the term 'natural resources' and learn about the two kinds of natural resources. • To study the forest wealth of India and its importance in our lives. • To understand the different types of forests. • To learn about the wildlife resources of India. • To appreciate the importance of conserving our forests and wildlife.
-Learning aids: • Photographs of various types of resources • a chart to explain the difference between exhaustible and inexhaustible resources • a map of the natural vegetation of India Pages: 45-50 8 Our Natural Resources: Water and Soil Reading, Explanation, discussion, Questionning, Listening and writing Step 1: Teacher will explain the students about dams, resovoirs and conservation of water.
+Step 3: Teacher then explains them about At the end of the chapter, students should be able: • To understand the meaning of the term 'natural resources' and learn about the two kinds of natural resources. • To study the forest wealth of India and its importance in our lives. • To understand the different types of forests. • To learn about the wildlife resources of India. • To appreciate the importance of conserving our forests and wildlife.
+Learning aids: • Photographs of various types of resources • a chart to explain the difference between exhaustible and inexhaustible resources • a map of the natural vegetation of India classroom Pages: 45-50 4 1.
+The students will take a walk in the neighbourhood and look for newly planted trees and shrubs and will write a note on how they are protected.
+Students can also look for a place without trees, and compare it with a place that has many.
+Which place do you like best?
+Why?
+2. On a chart paper make an outline map of India and stick pictures of the different animals found in various parts of India which need to be protected.
+8 Resources: Reading, Explanation, discussion, Questionning, Listening and writing dams, resovoirs and conservation of water.
 Step 2: Teacher explains the students about soil and conservation of soil.
-Step 3: Teacher then discusses the textual exercises with the students.
-At the end of the chapter, students should be able: • To understand the meaning of the term 'water resources' and appreciate their importance in our lives. • To understand the term 'irrigation' and the need for it; to learn about the various multi-purpose projects of India and the need to conserve water. • To learn about the soil resources and their types; to understand the need for • Photographs of canals, dams, reservoirs and tanks • a wall map of India • a soil map of India classroom Pages: 51-57
+At the end of the chapter, students should be able: • To understand the meaning of the term 'water resources' and appreciate their importance in our lives. • To understand the term 'irrigation' and the need for it; to learn about the various multi-purpose projects of India and the need to conserve water. • To learn about the soil resources and their types; to understand the need for Photographs of canals, dams, reservoirs and tanks • a wall map of India • a soil map of India classroom Pages: 51-57 4 1.Students will use the Internet to find out how dams operate.
+2. Students can be encouraged to draw, paint or use any other medium to depict water conservation.